Road protest in the United Kingdom: 1950–1979

 Uncompleted Motorway Junction on the M23 towards London.
 Work on London radial motorways stopped in the 1970s.

 The first British motorway was opened in 1958 at a time when road building was central to all political party manifestos and viewed as critical infrastructure for the national economy.

+However, as early as 1957, protests had already begun against the proposed route of the M1 motorway through the National Forest before the first motorway had even opened, with several alternative routes proposed with competing interests between protecting the National Forest (chosen route), cost and practicality (an additional 15 mile route to the west) and using prime farming land (Soar Valley route).

 In 1963, a report on urban transport planning policy, Traffic in Towns, was produced for the UK Department of Transport by a team headed by the architect, civil engineer and planner Colin Buchanan, which proposed major reorganisation of towns to accommodate the motor car and lorry.
 It did however also provide clear messages about the damage that cars would cause and the need to limit growth of traffic:

 The American policy of providing motorways for commuters can succeed, even in American conditions, only if there is a disregard for all considerations other than the free flow of traffic which seems sometimes to be almost ruthless.
 Our British cities are not only packed with buildings, they are also packed with history and to drive motorways through them on the American scale would inevitably destroy much that ought to be preserved.

 Distasteful though we find the whole idea, we think that some deliberate limitation of the volume of motor traffic is quite unavoidable.
 The need for it just can't be escaped.
 Even when everything that it is possibly to do by way of building new roads and expanding public transport has been done, there would still be, in the absence of deliberate limitation, more cars trying to move into, or within our cities than could possibly be accommodated.